 2020: Group Achievement Award of the Royal Astronomical Society (as member of the Event Horizon Telescope collaboration)

-2020: Einstein Medal, together with S. Doeleman on behalf of the EHTC, Albert Einstein Gesellschaft (Bern, postponed)
+2020: Einstein Medal of the Albert Einstein Gesellschaft (Bern, ceremony postponed to 2021)

 2020: Honorary Doctorate, Faculty of Protestant Theology and Religion Sciences (FPTR), Brussels (postponed)